 - Both generic and brand-name drugs are covered subject to the terms of your plan. - FDA-approved women's contraceptives, as listed on your formulary, are covered at no cost for up to a 12-month supply, after a 3-month initial fill, at any participating pharmacy. - ACA Preventive Drugs are covered in full for up to a 30-day supply purchased at a participating / preferred retail pharmacy.
 Covered in full for up to a 90-day supply of maintenance drugs at a preferred retail or mail order pharmacy. - If the cost of your prescription is less than your copay, you will only be charged the cost of the prescription. - If your benefit includes a copayment or a coinsurance and you or your provider request or prescribe a brand-name drug when a generic is available, regardless of reason, you will be responsible for the cost difference between the brand-name and generic drug in addition to the drug copayment or coinsurance indicated on the benefit summary.
 Your total cost, however, will never exceed the actual cost of the drug. - Compounded medications are prescriptions that are custom prepared by your pharmacist.
 They may be obtained at your participating pharmacy and must contain at least one FDA-approved drug to be eligible for coverage under your plan.
 Compounded medications are covered for up to a 30-day supply at a 50% coinsurance.
-Claims are subject to clinical review for medical necessity and are not guaranteed for payment. - Specialty drugs are prescriptions that require special delivery, handling, administration and monitoring by your pharmacist and are limited to 30 days.
-In rare circumstances, specialty medications may be filled for a greater than 30-day supply; in these cases, additional specialty cost-share(s) may apply. - Self-administered chemotherapy drugs are covered under your pharmacy benefits or your medical benefits, whichever allows for your lowest out-of-pocket cost. - Approved non-formulary medications will be covered at the non-preferred brand-name drug tier.
+Claims are subject to clinical review for medical necessity and are not guaranteed for payment. - Specialty drugs are prescriptions that may require special delivery, handling, administration, monitoring and may be limited to a 30-day supply.
+These medications may be found on any tier and will be indicated as Specialty on your formulary.
+Most specialty and chemotherapy drugs are only available at our designated specialty pharmacies. - Self-administered chemotherapy drugs are covered under your pharmacy benefits or your medical benefits, whichever allows for your lowest out-of-pocket cost. - Approved non-formulary medications will be covered at the non-preferred brand-name drug tier.
 Approved non-formulary specialty drugs will be covered at the specialty cost sharing tier. - If you take an eligible specialty medication, the Specialty Pharmacy Variable Copay Program helps lower your out-of-pocket costs to \$0.
 The list of medications eligible for this program is available at http://ProvidenceHealthPlan.com/smartrxassist.
-Refer to your handbook for more information.
+Refer to your handbook for more information. - Prior Authorization is not required for medications used to treat Substance Use Disorders, including opiate addiction and withdrawal.
+Additionally, if your Substance Use Disorder medication has been lost, stolen, or destroyed, you are entitled to up to three early refills of your medication.
+If you need a refill of your Substance Use Disorder medication and your prescription has expired in the last 12 months, you are entitled to one refill of your medication without a current prescription.